AventusDAO/avn-bridge/README.md

-# AVN Overview
+# AVN Bridge Overview

-The purpose of the AVN (T1) contract is to provide a lightweight and gas-efficient means of facilitating a Substrate-based fungible-token-scaling sidechain (T2), be that a parachain or a sovereign chain.
+The purpose of the AVN Bridge (T1) contract is to provide a lightweight and gas-efficient means of facilitating a Substrate-based fungible-token-scaling sidechain (T2), be that a parachain or a sovereign chain.

 The contract utilises OpenZeppelin's implementation of the Universal Upgradeable Proxy Standard ([EIP-1822](https://eips.ethereum.org/EIPS/eip-1822)).

 The system is underwritten by its constructor-specified core token (in the case of Aventus: [AVT](https://etherscan.io/token/0x0d88ed6e74bbfd96b831231638b66c05571e824f))

-##### The AVN T1 has 3 main responsibilities:
+##### The AVN Bridge has 3 main responsibilities:

 1. Management of *validators* (POS transaction processors existing as actors within the AVN whose token deposits are locked in T2).
 2. The periodic checkpointing (*publishing*) of merkle tree roots encoding all transactions having occurred on the T2.